defi-wonderland/handbook/sites/wonderland/docs/development/offchain/best-practices.md

 ### **4. Type Safety**

 - Avoid the use of `any`; prefer `unknown` and use type narrowing to ensure safety.
-- Leverage Branded types pattern for adding clarity, safety and correctness to our code: https://egghead.io/blog/using-branded-types-in-typescript
+- Leverage the Branded types pattern for adding clarity, safety and correctness to our code: https://egghead.io/blog/using-branded-types-in-typescript

 ## Naming conventions

 ### Classes

-A `Service` typically encapsulates a broader business logic or workflow.
+A `Service` typically encapsulates broader business logic or workflow.
 It might orchestrate various components or interact with multiple data sources or APIs to fulfill a specific domain-related task.
 A `Provider` usually focuses on supplying a specific type of data or resource.
-It’s often more narrowly scoped, providing access to a particular piece of data, a configuration, or a service needed by other parts of the application.
+It's often more narrowly scoped, providing access to a particular piece of data, a configuration, or a service needed by other parts of the application.

 Ex:

-- Classes that interacts with a metadata source like `Github` ,`JsonFile` &`Ipfs` should implement the interface `IMetadataProvider` and should be called `GithubProvider,JsonFileProvider` &`IpfsProvider`.
+- Classes that interact with a metadata source like `Github`, `JsonFile` & `Ipfs` should implement the interface `IMetadataProvider` and should be called `GithubProvider`, `JsonFileProvider` & `IpfsProvider`.
-- A class that aggregates multiple sources like `Metadata` ,`Pricing` &`BlockchainEvents` , should be called, for example, `AgreggatorService` the word aggregator might change, based on the bussiness logic.
-Could be, for example, `MetricsService` .
+- A class that aggregates multiple sources like `Metadata`, `Pricing` & `BlockchainEvents`, should be called, for example, `AggregatorService`; the word aggregator might change, based on the business logic.
+It could be, for example, `MetricsService`.

-If we look at it from composability a `Service` can be made up of `Providers` and the service works on applying the business and orchestration logic
+If we look at it from a composability perspective, a `Service` can be made up of `Providers` and the service works on applying the business and orchestration logic.

 ## Errors

 - Enable the `useUnknownInCatchVariables` flag in your `tsconfig.json`
 - Enable the `noUncheckedIndexedAccess` flag for safe object access
-- Avoid throwing literals like, enforce it with an ESLint rule https://eslint.org/docs/latest/rules/no-throw-literal
+- Avoid throwing literals; enforce it with an ESLint rule https://eslint.org/docs/latest/rules/no-throw-literal
 - Write custom error classes
   - Use declarative and descriptive names
-  - Avoid the usage of suffixes like `Exception` or `Error` :
+  - Avoid the usage of suffixes like `Exception` or `Error`:
-    - Ex: Don’t write `EmptyArrayException`, write `EmptyArray`
+    - Ex: Don't write `EmptyArrayException`; write `EmptyArray`

 ## **Testing**

 - Avoid usage of `should` each time you are writing an `it` statement.
-  - Ex: Don’t write `it('should run successfully'`), write `it('runs successfully')`.
+  - Ex: Don't write `it('should run successfully')`, write `it('runs successfully')`.

 ### **Key points:**